Nicole Poolman

 Nicole Poolman is a former Republican member of the North Dakota Senate, representing the 7th district.
-Poolman was first elected in 2012, defeating Democrat Warren Emmer.
+Poolman was first elected in 2012, defeating Democrat Warren Emmer. and subsequently elected to two more full terms running unopposed.
 In the 2016 North Dakota gubernatorial election, she was chosen the running mate for Attorney General Wayne Stenehjem.
 Poolman currently works as a high school English teacher in Bismarck.